bootgly/bootgly_docs/src/pages/manual/WPI/HTTP/HTTP_Server_Response.overview.en-US.md

 **Description:**

-Terminates the HTTP response, optionally setting a response status before ending the response.
+Terminates the HTTP response, optionally setting a response status code before ending the response.

 **Parameters:**

-- `$status` (int|string|null, optional): The status to send before ending the response.
+- `$code` (int|null, optional): The status code to send before ending the response.